fyne-io/fyne-io.github.io/support/index.md

 then the community can offer some help.

-Simply join us on the [#fyne](https://gophers.slack.com/app_redirect?channel=fyne) Slack channel and let us know your question.
+Simply join us on the [#fyne](https://gophers.slack.com/app_redirect?channel=fyne) gophers Slack channel or [Discord Gophers](https://discord.gg/wPywEh4pzv) and let us know your question.
 Be prepared to share your source code (easy for open source projects) for the best answers.
 When that is not possible then pasting a snippet or example to the Go [playground](https://play.golang.org/) can be very helpful.